 How To Create 508 Compliant Adobe PDF Documents

-To make an accessible PDF document, start by creating an accessible document in Microsoft Word and then use "Save As" to convert it to a PDF.
+To make an accessible PDF document, start by creating an accessible document in Microsoft Word (or other Office app) now enhanced in Microsoft 365 and then use "Save As" to convert it to a PDF.
 By using the built-in features within Word, you can avoid many of the common accessibility mistakes.
 Content must be properly tagged so that a screen reader can know what kind of information the content represents.
 Such elements include headers, body text, lists, images, backgrounds, and tables.
 Using the Styles in Word will also ensure that your document is bookmarked properly.
 All correctly formatted documents from Word will be tagged and bookmarked correctly on the portal site.
 Read more about Word accessibility and best practices before you begin.